Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `ssl_verify`                            | `boolean` | `no`     | `false`
 `timeout`                               | `number`  | `no`     | `10000`

-¹⁾ all the config parameters should be prefixed with `config.`.
+¹⁾ All of the config parameters should be prefixed with `config.`.

 #### config.issuer